How I Work

 - Focuses on moving towards positive growth in your internal and external worlds

-- Focuses on setting positively directional goals so change, particularly internal change, can occur
+- Focuses on setting positively directional goals

 Judith Barnard, MSW, RSW